climo-ai/climo-r/README.md

 )
 ```

-Now, we have a model on the climo.ai platform which is available for
+Now, we have a model on the clinicalmodels.io platform which is
-users to interactive visualize and which also includes key details about
+available for users to interactive visualize and which also includes key
-the model.
+details about the model.
 The final model can be visited at
-`www.climo.ai/{your_username}/example-model`.
+`www.clinicalmodels.io/{your_username}/example-model`.

 ## Validating models

-Besides visualizing and describing models on the climo.ai platform, it
+Besides visualizing and describing models on the clinicalmodels.io
-is also possible to evaluate models.
-A model should always be internally
+platform, it is also possible to evaluate models.
+A model should always
-validated using the data on which the model was trained, but evaluating
+be internally validated using the data on which the model was trained,
-models on external datasets is also worthwhile.
+but evaluating models on external datasets is also worthwhile.

 If you have a cohort dataset, feel free to explore other models on
-climo.ai which you are able to externally validate.
-This improves the
+clinicalmodels.io which you are able to externally validate.
+This
-credibility and validity of clinical predictions models.
+improves the credibility and validity of clinical predictions models.

 Validating models from the climo package is quite straight-forward.
 First, start by retrieving the model which you want to validate.
 We can